 Engineered wood is simply a veneer — a thinner top layer of real hardwood that is glued onto a plywood-type substrate.
 You may be thinking, "plywood?"
 Don't sneer so fast, because it actually offers many advantages over solid wood.

-- Engineered wood doesn’t expand or contract as much with seasonal changes.
+Engineered wood doesn't expand or contract as much as solid hardwood does with seasonal changes.

 At Avalon Flooring, we want to make sure you're happy from your first step in our showroom to your first step on your new flooring—and as your partner in home design, we'll be there every step along the way.
 Consider us your "One-Stop Shopping" destination for all things flooring…(and window treatments)!

 Our design consultants are equipped with the knowledge to guide you through the wide selection of products we offer, and our expert installation team is professionally trained to make sure everything gets installed the way you envision.
 We know your home is an expression of your sense of style, and we're here to make sure you'll be proud of it for years to come.

 If you have any questions, please email us.